vindarel/colisper/README.markdown

 Here are my practical use cases.

+You can try by cloning the repo and using this comby command:

+    comby -config ~/path/to/combycl/src/patterns/remove-print.toml -f tests/playground.lisp

+a one-liner looks like:

+    comby '(print :[rest])' ':[rest]' tests/playground.lisp

 ### Transformat `format t …` to `log:debug`

 We are writing Lisp when suddenly, we want to rewrite some `format` to `log:debug`.